Supporting Older Adults with Health and Financial Literacy

 Many older adults refuse help or deny the need for assistance as the result of fear or being perceived as being incapable of managing their lives.
 Older adults are concerned about having their decision-making power taken away by adult children or other family members.

 Having a conversation about health and financial matters can be successful if approached in a manner of questioning and concern rather than expecting what may be viewed as the correct response.
 Information is received in different manners.
 Older adults may not want to hear information perceived as bad news.
 We all have the power to make good and bad decisions.

 Below are suggestions I recommend to initiate conversations about health and financial literacy with older adults:

 - Seek to understand.
 Speak less.
 Listen more.
 Ask questions.
-Do not immediately offering solutions.
-Take time to think about the information offered by the older adults.
+Do not immediately offer solutions.
+Take time to think about the information offered by older adults.
 Take notes.

 - Be patient and then count to 10 and be more patient.
 Older adults may not easily trust.
 Fear and confusion are often the reasons that older adults hesitate to make changes or to decide.
-Restate information, ask for understanding.
-Ask the older adult to create a list of pros and cons to support decision making.
+Restate information, and ask for understanding.
+Ask the older adult to create a list of pros and cons to support decision-making.

 - Do not expect immediate change or progress.
 Progress occurs in small steps that when viewed in the future are to be celebrated.

 - Show appreciation.
-Thank the older adult for being open to have a conversation.
+Thank the older adult for being open to having a conversation.
 This supports trust and lets the older adult know that you value their time and opinions.